How to Use TrialWorks in the Cloud

 These unplanned costs may take the form of:

-Finally, add up your up-front costs, monthly recurring costs and your budget for unplanned/unforeseen costs: And this is your Total Cost of Ownership for on-premise IT.
+Finally, add up your up-front costs, monthly recurring costs, and your budget for unplanned/unforeseen costs: This is your Total Cost of Ownership for on-premise IT.

 Compare to Private Cloud